 Marketing is an activity that is never done, and if you have been using the same content marketing plan for some time, it’s time to give it new life.
 Now more than ever, competition is tough, and you have to stay on top of marketing innovation and trends to make sure that your competition does not beat you to your potential customer.
-This article serves as a framework to help you create a content marketing plan that will lead to more revenue and share of voice by using the great content-focused insights taught and discussed at Content Marketing World 2020.
+With Content Marketing World 2021 just around the corner, we’re going to take some time to revisit the highlights from last year.
+This article will serve as a framework to help you create a content marketing plan that will lead to more revenue and share of voice by using the great content-focused insights taught and discussed at Content Marketing World 2020.

 Content Marketing World 2020 brought together some of the greatest marketing minds on the planet.
 The content covered will give you some fresh ideas for updating your content marketing strategy and content marketing plan.
 Let’s get to the good stuff!